drewbarontini/tmcss-book/source/process.md

 I like to start at the highest level: the structure and layout elements.
 These tend to be the most reusable elements project to project.

+*Let's take a look at some example patterns to get an idea of the process we take.*

 #### Rows

 Freqently on the web, you'll see these full-width bars, generally with a `background-color` or `image`.